 MILLER LAKE IN NORTHERN KLAMATH COUNTY: brown trout, kokanee, rainbow trout

-Access to the lake has ended due to heavy snows.
+There is no access to the lake due to heavy snows.

 REINHART POND: rainbow trout, warm water fish

 Fishing is good for trout using nightcrawlers and power bait.
-ODF&W stocked the pond in mid February with legal rainbows.
-They will stock it this week with 300 legal 8 - 10 inch rainbows.
-That will get fishing success moving back up again.
+ODF&W stocked the pond three weeks ago with 300 legal 8 - 10 inch rainbows.
 Fishing for bass has been slow, but it should start picking up any time now.
 Use nightcrawlers presented under bobbers to try for bass.
 And, use the whole crawler rather than a piece of it like you would for trout..